costa-rica/NativeStuff22-oneAction/README.md

 ### Test06.js

-- SwipePadFourAndFourOptionsVersion02
+- SwipePadFourAndFourOptions
-  - picks up from Test05.js and SwipePadFourAndFourOptions.js to create an outer circle with all 4 triangles
+  - picks up from Test05.js and SwipePadFourAndOneOptions.js to create an outer circle with all 4 triangles
 - `circleRadiusMiddle` and `circleRadiusOuter` properties can be assigned independently from one another.

+### Test07.js

+- Swipe

 ## Installations